Isaiah Stewart

-Isaiah Stewart II (born May 22, 2001), nicknamed Beef Stew, is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
+Isaiah Stewart II (born May 22, 2001), nicknamed Beef Stew, is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Washington Huskies.
 Listed at 6 ft 8 in and 250 lbs, he plays the center and power forward positions.

 Stewart attended McQuaid Jesuit High School in New York in his first two years of high school, after which he transferred to La Lumiere School, a prep school in Indiana.
 He was a consensus five-star recruit and was ranked among the top players in the 2019 class.
 Stewart earned McDonald's All-American honors and was named Mr. Basketball USA and Naismith Prep Player of the Year.

 Early life

 Stewart was born in Rochester, New York.
 He grew up boxing and playing soccer.
 Starting in fifth grade, Stewart focused on basketball, which he was drawn to because of his size and athleticism.
 He played organized basketball for the first time at age 10, while attending elementary school in Rochester.
 At age 12, Stewart stood around 6 ft 0 in.